hiroki0525/idle-task/CONTRIBUTING.md

 ## Docs

+I'm not familiar with English, so I especially thank you for documents' corrections.

-Tha table of contents will be changed by [toc-generator](https://github.com/technote-space/toc-generator) if you change README.md .
+Tha table of contents will be changed by [toc-generator](https://github.com/technote-space/toc-generator) if you change headings of README.md .

 ## Testing